CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/attachments.md

 Open SalesOrder.controller.js.

-Add new function named onAttachmentsDialogDownloadInNewTab – this is the same name as declared in the press attribute of Download button in Attachments Dialog.
+Add a new function called onAttachmentsDialogDownloadInNewTab - this name should match the one specified in the press attribute of the Download button in the Attachments Dialog.

 ![Press](./media/attachments/attachments-dialog-press-event-name.webp)